Rolls-Royce Phantom VII: Special editions

-First Generation (2003-2012)
+Series I (2003–2012)

 Centenary Edition (2004)

 In 2004, to celebrate the company's one-hundredth anniversary, Rolls-Royce introduced the "Phantom Centenary Edition".
 This model was limited to only 35 units worldwide and was specifically commissioned by Rolls-Royce.
 Most special edition cars are not commissioned by the factory, or are brought out to boost sales.
 This is not the case with the Centenary Edition.
 The car was debuted on 4 May 2004 at the Midland Hotel in Manchester.
 It was the meeting place of Charles Stewart Rolls and Frederick Henry Royce.

 The Centenary Phantom can be distinguished from the standard car by several key features.
 All of the cars' "RR" emblems are red instead of black.
 This is reminiscent of the original Rolls-Royce cars that bore red badges for the first twenty-five years of the company until it was later changed due to customer requests.
 Each car is painted in a special "Dark Curzon" colour used only for the thirty-five Centenary cars and the 100 EX prototype, which was also debuted for the company's centenary celebration.